TheOdinProject/javascript-exercises/03_script/README.md

-# Exercise 02 - repeatString
+# Exercise 03 - script

 Modify the code so it returns `true` when the number is greater than or equal to 10, and `false` if it is less than 10.